Simulations IV

 )

-We notice that the OLS is always biased and that the IV is never biased.
+The OLS is always biased and that the IV is never biased.
 However, for limited IV strengths, the distribution of the estimates flattens.
 The smaller the IV strength, the most like it is to get an estimate away from the true value, even though the expected value remains equal to the true effect size.

 Computing bias and exaggeration ratios